nandorojo/moti/docs/docs/api/transforms.md

 />
 ```

 By flattening the array, Moti can use an array syntax to power sequence animations.
-Also, I think it's a cleaner API like this anyway.